fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

   sidebar: left
 giscus_comments: true
 description: >
-  This was an excellent seminar-based graduate course that took us on a whirlwind tour through many of the most seminal SigOps Hall of Fame papers across several systems domains.
+  15-712 was an excellent seminar-based graduate course that took us on a whirlwind tour through many of the most seminal SigOps Hall of Fame papers across several systems domains.
 It will prepare you to be a great systems designer and researcher.
 In this post, I will share my experience in the